 Planet Mark operates a recognition program based on international standards to allow external organisations to be recognised as PMABs.

-Assessment criteria are defined by Planet Mark and the assessment shall be performed by Planet Mark or a recognised accreditation body (for example UKAS) that has been appointed by Planet Mark to undertake this work.
+Assessment criteria are defined by Planet Mark and the assessment shall be performed by Planet Mark or a recognised accreditation body that has been appointed by Planet Mark to undertake this work.